-In a hidden pocket of Umbria find a gently revived old stone house with lush wooded hill views.
+In a hidden pocket of Umbria find a gently revived, semi-detached old stone house with lush views.
 The owners resisted the temptation to over-restore and have accomplished a serene simplicity: reclaimed doors and terracotta floors still bear some scars of old age.
-Downstairs an open-plan kitchen/living/dining area invites you to feel at home: a plump cream sofa before an original fire, pots and pans hang in the kitchen, and a large restored dining table.
+Downstairs an open-plan area invites you in: a plump cream sofa by the an original fire, pots and pans hang in the kitchen, and a large restored table.
 Fling open French windows to let sunshine flood in.
-One bedroom is downstairs with doors onto the garden, upstairs there are two more en suite doubles; all are beamed, restful spaces dressed in white; big bathrooms are stocked with Neal’s Yards goodies.
+One bedroom is downstairs with doors to the garden, upstairs there are two more doubles; all are beamed, restful spaces dressed in white; big bathrooms have Neal’s Yards goodies.
 There’s an extra sitting area with a wood-burner and movie projector too.
-The saline pool is bordered by swathes of lavender, there’s a shaded area for al fresco eating, views are dreamy; there are neighbours next door so you feel nicely rural without being isolated.
-A housekeeper greets with a basket of essentials including bread, organic wine, pasta and homemade sauce.
+The saline pool is bordered by lavender, there’s a shaded area for al fresco eating, views are dreamy; there are neighbours so you feel nicely rural not isolated.
+A housekeeper greets with a basket of essentials including bread, wine, pasta and homemade sauce.
 This is farming and vineyard country – there are walks and horse riding, but also tennis and a thermal spa.